 Here are some benefits in working for Chatteris Educational Foundation:

 - Chatteris takes care of you throughout the entire process.
 My visa process was very simple and it was mailed to me.
 I was impressed at their efficiency!

 - Chatteris helps you get settled in Hong Kong.
 During training, you get a temporary place to live for two weeks while hunting for an apartment.
 You get time to meet new friends and pair up as roommates.

 - They provide a lot of support including teaching you how to find your first home, what to say to real estate agents, and how to budget your money properly.

 - They host workshops every month to help you learn about the local culture in Hong Kong and conduct professional development workshops.

 - As a non-profit organization, they partner with local organizations to provide volunteering opportunities.
-I was able to earn a little side money by conducting English workshops for university students at a local university.
-I had a lot of fun!
+I was able to earn a little side money by conducting English workshops for university students at a local university and made some local friends.
+I really enjoyed this experience.

 * If you decided to apply, please include my name ‘Charmaine‘ as your referral on your application.
 I appreciate it! *